GoneDotNet/HeadsUp/readme.md

 Our first app is a clone of the popular Heads Up game, which is a fun and interactive game where players guess words based on clues given by their teammates.
 The app will feature:

 ## Up Next
+* Bugs
-* Music?
-Sound Effects?
+  *
   * Game Summary Screen
     * Show answers seen and what the answers were
     * Show video recording

-## Roadmap
-* Screens
-  * WIP - Recordings/scores from previous games
-  * WIP - Results
-* AI
+  * Score Screen
-  * Return phonetic answers
+    * Video not auto playing and no transparency through score
   * Success/Pass "Detectors"
     * Text To Speech
         * Say the answer (only picking up single words right now)
         * "Close enough" for success (pass works - same issue)
         * Phonetic sounds for answers
     * Accelerator Gesture for Flip Up not working
-* Sound Effects For
-  * Countdowns
-  * Flip Success/Pass
+* FEATURES
-  * Speech for Flip Success/Pass
-* Play Tick sound for last X seconds
-* Play Music
+  * AI
+      * Return phonetic answers

 This project was generated with the Shiny Templates
 > dotnet new install Shiny.Templates